sgrebnov/IeMobileDebugger/readme.md

 # Welcome #

+IeMobileDebugger is a simple IE debug tool for Windows Phone.

 ### Background ###

 Working very close with the numerous mobile web frameworks I see how often people (mostly developers) complain about the lack of the tool to debug html produced by a Windows Phone Browser.
 This also means that there is no way to share the page structure to get help or to just debug the page in more comfortable environment.